pgdogdev/docs/docs/features/load-balancer/replication-failover.md

     This feature is new and experimental.
 Make sure to test it before deploying to production.

 PgDog has built-in functionality for monitoring the state of Postgres replica databases.
-If configured, it can also automatically detect when a replica is promoted, and redirecting write queries to the new primary.
+If configured, it can also automatically detect when a replica is promoted and redirect write queries to the new primary.

 ## Replication